WEEE-Open/peracotta/README.md

 `git clone https://github.com/weee-open/peracotta`
 Make a virtual environment in the directory of the repo:
 `cd peracotta`

-If you want to use the GUI, the following additional steps are needed:
 `python3 -m venv venv`
 Activate it:
 `source venv/bin/activate`